 These rankings, which don’t include the individual Lightning Lanes that you have to pay extra for, take into account the quality of the attraction, how much of the queue the Lightning Lane skips and how popular each ride is.
 The attraction that ranks at number one would be the one that we recommend getting a return window for first, second would be the one to get second and so on and so on.

-The lone individual Lightning Lane at Epcot is as of May 31st Guardians of Galaxy: Cosmic Rewind.
-That means Remy’s Ratatouille Adventure moves on over to Genie+.
-Cosmic Rewind will have an individual lightning land and a virtual queue when it first opens.
+The lone individual Lightning Lane at Epcot is Guardians of Galaxy: Cosmic Rewind.
+Cosmic Rewind has both an individual lightning land and a virtual queue.
 I would recommend going for the virtual queue instead of paying 20 plus dollars to ride the attraction.
 Here’s how to get in on the virtual queue for the attraction!

 When every attraction is open, Epcot offers 11 different Genie+ attractions.
 On one hand, that isn’t as many as Hollywood Studios but it is all of the rides Epcot has to offer aside from the World Showcase movies and Gran Fiesta Tour.
 You certainly don’t need Lightning Lane for all of these and may be better served park hopping on a day when you’ve purchased Genie+ after finishing the headliners here, as you can use the system in multiple parks.
 For the lowest ranked rides on the list, standby shouldn’t be much more of a wait unless it’s an exceptionally busy day.
 Epcot is about even with Animal Kingdom for using Genie+ in that it’s not as necessary as it is in Hollywood Studios or Magic Kingdom.
 Let’s get to the rankings, from worst to first!